 We’ll correctly package all waste for transport before loading it.
 And we’ll provide you with all manifests, bills of lading and certificates of disposal for you records.

 Meth Lab Cleanup to Support the Drug Enforcement Agency

 Since 2012, our program has used container pick up, and we’ve worked with every container site in Alabama.

-On site, we take responsibility for verifying all materials are properly packaged for transport — re-packaging whatever needs it, verifying that all chain-of-custody documents are correctly filled, properly completing all manifest paperwork, loading trucks and transporting all materials back to One Stop’s secure holding area.
+On site, we take responsibility for verifying all materials are properly packaged for transport — re-packaging whatever needs it, verifying that all chain-of-custody documents are correctly filled, properly completing all manifest paperwork, loading trucks and transporting all materials back to our secure holding area.
 Then we’ll arrange for final disposal.

 Our leadership in the container-pickup program

 When our contract was changed from onsite cleanup effort to the container program, our supervisor played a key role in assisting local law enforcement with the transition — working with the DEA, and their training teams, to educate field personnel on how to properly identify, segregate and package materials found at active labs.